dustin-decker/deflek/README.md

 ## Authentication

-It currently requires fronting with a SSO authentication proxy to pass Username and Group headers for RBAC lookup. deflEK assumes these headers are trusted input.
-If that is not true for your use case, you MUST add authentication middleware.
+It currently requires fronting with a SSO authentication proxy (such as [saml-proxy](https://github.com/dustin-decker/saml-proxy)) to pass Username and Group headers for RBAC lookup. deflEK assumes these headers are trusted input.
+If that is not true for your use case, you MUST add your own authentication middleware, or else it will not work.

 ## Features

-- RBAC on indicies that can be queries in Kibana
-- RBAC on Kibana index patterns settings and api console
+- RBAC on indices
-- Query traces - audit log, execution time, query body, index, user, groups
-- Request traces - audit log execution time, errors, messages, user, groups
+- Request traces - elasped time, query, errors, user, groups, indices, response code
-- JSON logging ready for indexing
+- JSON logging, ready for indexing

-## Desired Features

-- Kibana feature toggles (index pattern management, console, etc)
-- whitelist REST verbs and indices for Elasticsearch requests
-- Elasticsearch support

-## Testing
+## Running it

 Build docker image: